jdeurt/peter-piper/readme.md

 } from "peter-piper";

 const result = await using(streamAdapter(stream)).pipe(
-    // Iterables are evaluated lazyily.
+    // Iterables are evaluated lazily.
     // `sliceAsync` will just limit the iterations to 10 below. sliceAsync(0, 10),
     filterAsync(compare("<", 0)),